As A Black Woman, I Don't Need The "Rejection Therapy" Trend To Build Confidence

 Williams-Medearis reminds me that those feelings of uncertainty and resistance to receiving acceptance can have lasting implications for your self-esteem, which can affect your decision-making when it comes to dating and partner selection.
 “Having those expectations — I’m not good enough for a relationship, or for someone who likes me and is good to me and actually wants to pursue me — can lead to you settling into unhealthy relationships,” she adds.

-There are ways to get rejection therapy to work if you follow an organized exposure approach.
+There are ways to get rejection therapy to work if you follow an organised exposure approach.
 “You would want to create a hierarchy, [starting] with the least distressing thing to the most distressing thing,” advises Williams-Medearis.
 “With [seeking out] rejection, you would start with something low stakes, maybe [sending] a message,” she adds, also reminding me that the exposure itself is not enough to build confidence.
 “The other part of it is the response.
-So after it, you’re supposed to not use your safety behaviors, which would be any defense mechanisms, e.g. using distractions or seeking external validations.”
+So after it, you’re supposed to not use your safety behaviours, which would be any defence mechanisms, e.g. using distractions or seeking external validations.”